ToriiX/torirobinson.github.io/README.md

 - Imported tables to MySQL database using Python
 - Joined tables and explored data on famous paintings using MySQL

-**Skills:** Loading data tables into a database in mySQL using Python, SQL (Joining tables, Selecting specific information, Formulas(sum, average etc.))
+**Skills:** Loading data tables into a database in MySQL using Python, SQL (Joining tables, Selecting specific information, Formulas(sum, average etc.))
 ###### See project and code: [Art Paintings insights and code](https://github.com/ToriiX/SQL-Art_Paintings)

 ### Scientific Figures: